adepane/laravel-brain/README.md

 - **Multiple layouts** — Hierarchical (dagre), force-directed (cose-bilkent), breadth-first, circle, grid
 - **Watch mode** — Auto-rescans on PHP file changes
 - **Route stress test** — From a selected **route** node, run concurrent HTTP load against that endpoint (via [`laramint/laravel-stress`](https://github.com/LaraMint/laravel-stress)): configure request count, concurrency, headers, and body; see timing percentiles and throughput in the sidebar.
 While a run is active, the graph highlights the route and animates packets along the request path.
+- **AI context export** — Copy a deterministic, token-optimized context snapshot for any node to your clipboard with one click (🤖 button in the sidebar).
+Also available as `brain:export-context` Artisan command and `GET /_laravel-brain/api/context` API endpoint.
+Context includes call chain, complexity hotspots, DB operations, source snippets, and all backend/frontend packages — always reproducible from the same scan data.
+- **AI rules generation** — Generate ready-to-use context files for seven AI coding assistants (Claude Code, Cursor, Windsurf, GitHub Copilot, JetBrains Junie, Aider, AGENTS.md) directly from the UI (**Export → Generate AI Rules**) or via `brain:generate-rules`.
+Each file is populated with your project's real architecture, routes, packages, and code-health data.

 ## Requirements